gregorydlogan/opencast/docs/guides/admin/docs/configuration/basic.md

 Even though it is not important for all systems – on test setups you can probably omit this – you will often want to set the storage directory.
 This directory is used to store all media, metadata, … Often, an NFS mount is used for this.
-You can set the directory by changing `org.opencastproject.storage.dir` like:
+You can set the directory by changing `org.opencast.storage.dir` like:

-    org.opencastproject.storage.dir=/media/mhdatamount
+    org.opencast.storage.dir=/media/mhdatamount

 Please keep in mind that the user running Opencast must have read/write permissions to the storage directory.